jacobvinzent/QlikSenseCM2SaaS/Section Access.md

 1. __Segregate customers' data__ within one monolithic app that contains __all__ customer data.
 2. Add row-level security to define __who (users) gets to see what (content)__ when provisioning one app per customer.

-Next two sections in this document are meant to review how the SA mechanism works in both client-managed and SaaS before we dig deeper into the key differences and how to implement/migrate in SaaS when coming from a client-managed deployment.
+The next two sections in this document are meant to review how the SA mechanism works in both client-managed and SaaS before we dig deeper into the key differences and how to implement/migrate in SaaS when coming from a client-managed deployment.

 &nbsp;